cfficaurzua/P10-SDCND/README.md

 cost = 400 * cte(t)^2 + 2000 * epsi(t)^2 + (v(t) - ref_v)^2 + 500 * δ(t)^2 + 100*a(t)^2 + 2000 * (δ(t+1)-δ(t))^2 + 1000 * (a(t+1)-a(t))^2

+### Latency
+To consider latency the initial state was calculated 100ms into the future using the update functions with 100ms as dt. then was injected into the mpc Solve function.

 ### Result

-The video below shows how the MPC controller performs in the driving track
+This [video](https://youtu.be/kD9ww455I20) shows how the MPC controller performs in the driving track.

 ### Conclusions